-tDQSCK min/max describes the allowed range for a rising data strobe edge relative to CK and CK#. tDQSCK is the actual position of a rising strobe edge relative to CK and CK#. tQSH describes the data strobe high pulse width.
+tDQSCK min/max describes the allowed range for a rising data strobe edge relative to CK and CK#. tDQSCK is the actual position of a rising strobe edge relative to CK and CK#. tQSH describes the data strobe high pulse width tQSL describes the data strobe low pulse width.